Inhomogeneous superconducting states in two weakly linked superconducting ultra thin films

-\emph{Summary and discussions.---} In summary, we have found that two weakly linked SC ultra-thin films in an applied parallel magnetic field $\Hpara$ can harbor various FFLO or PDW states, including usual FF state and newly proposed Bloch SC state.
-The later is indeed a \emph{superfluid density wave} state, and the spatial modulation of superfluid density can be verified by future STM experiments.
+\emph{Summary and discussions.} In summary, we have found that two weakly linked SC ultrathin films in an applied parallel magnetic field $\Hpara$ can harbor various FFLO or PDW states, including the usual FF state and the proposed Bloch SC state.
+The latter is indeed a \emph{superfluid density wave} state, and the spatial modulation of superfluid density can be verified by future STM experiments.
 The Bloch SC state is also characterized by its supercurrent pattern, which forms staggered loops.
-Thereby an array of Josephson vortex-anti-vortex pairs comes into being, instead of usual Josephson vortex array.
+Thereby an array of Josephson vortex-antivortex pairs comes into being, instead of the usual Josephson vortex array.
 The phase transition between the FF state and the Bloch SC state is of second order, and can be described by the PT model~\cite{PT79}.

 Finally, the Bloch SC state is robust against an extra perpendicular magnetic field $\Hperp$.
-The problem to find out the upper critical magnetic field $H^{BL}_{\m{c}2\perp}$ in such a bilayer SC system can be mapped to the Rabi model in quantum optics~\cite{Rabi}, which can be solved numerically~\cite{RabiSol,JCsol}.
-It turns out that there exists a finite $H^{BL}_{\m{c}2\perp}$, which is larger than the monolayer value $H^{ML}_{\m{c}2\perp}$ as long as the Josephson coupling $g$ is nonzero~\cite{appendix}.
+The problem of finding out the upper critical magnetic field $H^\m{BL}_{\m{c}2\perp}$ in such a bilayer SC system can be mapped to the Rabi model in quantum optics~\cite{Rabi}, which can be solved numerically~\cite{RabiSol,JCsol}.
+It turns out that there exists a finite $H^\m{BL}_{\m{c}2\perp}$, which is larger than the monolayer value $H^\m{ML}_{\m{c}2\perp}$ as long as the Josephson coupling $g$ is nonzero~\cite{appendix}.

-{\em Acknowledgment.---} We thank Dong-Hui Xu, Hong Yao and Noah F. Q. Yuan for helpful discussions.
-In particular, we would like to thank Kun Yang for correcting the label of the FF state and bringing references~\cite{PT79,KYang94,KYang96} to our attention.
+\emph{Acknowledgments.} We thank Dong-Hui Xu, Hong Yao and Noah F. Q. Yuan for helpful discussions.
+In particular, we would like to thank Kun Yang for correcting the label of the FF state and bringing Refs.~\cite{PT79,KYang94,KYang96} to our attention.
 This work is partially supported by National Natural Science Foundation of China (No. 12034004 and No. 11774306) and the Strategic Priority Research Program of Chinese Academy of Sciences (No. XDB28000000).

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}}